MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-area-paths.md

    > [!div class="mx-imgBorder"]
    > ![Area page for team](media/team-defaults/open-areas-fabrikam-team-preview.png)

-1. Choose the area path(s) to be active for the team.
+1. Choose one or more area paths to be active for the team.

     > [!div class="mx-imgBorder"]
     > ![Work, Iterations page for team](media/team-defaults/stdefaults-add-area-paths-preview.png)